 Many parents worry if their baby is getting enough to eat at the breast.
 This is a widespread concern in the first couple of weeks of life.
 Unlike bottle-fed babies, we often don’t know exactly how many ounces of breast milk a baby receives at the breast.
 To help us determine if your baby is eating enough, we look for several signs of a good feeding:

-- A good latch: a good latch should be deep and feel pain-free or nearly pain-free.
+- A good latch should be deep and feel pain-free or nearly pain-free.
 Your baby’s lips should be flanged (rolled out) and the mouth open to a 140-degree angle.
 Your baby should be latched onto not just your nipple but also have all or most of your areola in his mouth.
 Your nipple should not be misshapen or creased after the feeding.
-If breastfeeding hurts, please seek help as soon as possible;
+If breastfeeding hurts, please seek help as soon as possible.

 - Minimal weight loss (<10% of birth weight) the first few days of life and a return to birth weight by two weeks of age.

 Who should I contact if my baby is not breastfeeding well or I am having pain during breastfeeding?

 Please contact your baby’s primary care office for concerns regarding excessive weight loss, poor weight gain, drowsiness, poor urine output, or minimal stooling.
 Your PCP can help if you are having pain with breastfeeding, persistent difficulty latching, questions about your milk supply, concerns about your baby’s growth, anxiety regarding breastfeeding, or guidance about returning to work while breastfeeding.

 Boulder Medical Center pediatrics department provides personal, high-quality, and compassionate care to present and future generations, from newborns to young adults.
 With clinic locations in Boulder, Longmont, Louisville, and Erie, Colorado.

 Click Here to meet our providers, learn about our services, and make an appointment.